 The Industrial Revolution in the 18th and 19th centuries marked a turning point for silver.
 With factories booming, the demand for silver surged—not just for currency, but for its vital applications in photography, electronics, and medicine.
 Silver’s unique conductive properties made it indispensable in the new technologies of the age.

 However, this surge in demand coincided with a shift in monetary policy.
-Many countries began adopting the silver standard, tying their currencies to silver, which initially facilitated international trade.
+Many countries adopted the silver standard, directly impacting trading economics commodities and shaping monetary policies, which initially facilitated international trade.
 Yet, as gold took the spotlight, silver's status waned, leading to the Great Silver Panic of 1893—a dramatic crash that left its mark on the markets.

 The Modern Silver Saga